What is gingival enlargement?

 - Poor dental hygiene resulting in bacterial plaque, gingivitis and periodontitis

 - Smoking, mouth breathing and overcrowded teeth

 - Systemic diseases especially diabetes, HIV infection

 Non-inflamed gingival enlargement tends to be a darker red or purple.
-It may be soft, which bleeds easily, or firm.
+It may be soft, which bleeds easily, or firm and fibrous.
 It is also more likely to occur in those with poor dental hygiene.
 Causes include:

 - Hormonal states: pregnancy, puberty;